grafana/mimir/docs/sources/blocks-storage/store-gateway.md

       # CLI flag: -blocks-storage.s3.http.response-header-timeout
       [response_header_timeout: <duration> | default = 2m]

-      # If the client connects to S3 via HTTPS and this option is enabled, the
+      # [advanced] If the client connects to S3 via HTTPS and this option is
-      # client will accept any certificate and hostname.
+      # enabled, the client will accept any certificate and hostname.
       # CLI flag: -blocks-storage.s3.http.insecure-skip-verify
       [insecure_skip_verify: <boolean> | default = false]

-      # Maximum time to wait for a TLS handshake.
+      # [advanced] Maximum time to wait for a TLS handshake.
 0 means no limit.
       # CLI flag: -blocks-storage.s3.tls-handshake-timeout
       [tls_handshake_timeout: <duration> | default = 10s]